(1932-2003)

 The same year his show debuted, Cash also took home two Grammy Awards for the live album Johnny Cash at Folsom Prison (1968).
 A critical and commercial success, the album was credited with helping to revive the artist’s popularity.
 In early 1970, Cash and Carter experienced more joy with the birth of their first and only child, John Carter Cash.

-READ More: How to Lose Weight
+READ More: How to Fix Computer Startup Error

 The ensuing decade offered up more success for the artist, as Cash’s music career flourished with the release of hit singles like “A Thing Called Love” (1972) and “One Piece at a Time” (1976).
 He also co-starred with Kirk Douglas in A Gunfight (1970), wrote music for the feature Little Fauss and Big Halsy (1970) and published a best-selling autobiography, Man in Black (1975).
 In 1980, he became the youngest living person to be elected to the Country Music Hall of Fame.